-First on our medical tests list because we expect things to get ‘steamy’.
-You should check for the possibility of lifelong infections such as HIV, Hepatitis B and C and Herpes, as well as curable ones like gonorrhoea, syphilis, bacterial vaginosis, yeast infections, Chlamydia, etc. Statistics show that 50% of young people will get an STI and not know it.
+First on the list of our medical tests because we expect things to get ‘steamy’.
+You should check for the possibility of lifelong infections such as HIV, Hepatitis B and C and Herpes.
+Also check for curable ones like gonorrhoea, syphilis, bacterial vaginosis, yeast infections, Chlamydia, etc. Statistics show that 50% of young people will get an STI and not know it.

 If everything checks out, that’s great.
-Not so?
-It’s okay, the knowledge of your partner’s status will help you take the right measures to protect yourself should you decide to go ahead.
+If not, it’s okay.
+The knowledge of your partner’s status will help you take the right measures to protect yourself should you decide to go ahead.
 Having prior knowledge and taking the appropriate steps as directed by your doctor will also reduce the risk of infertility or miscarriages.

 2. Fertility Test

-We do love kids over here and having ‘Junior’ is always on the cards when considering marriage.
-So it’s safe to consider doing fertility tests to avoid surprises and some of the emotional stress associated with it.
-You should test for both you and your partner because men are liable for up to half of all infertility cases.
-Fertility tests include seminal analysis, hormonal assay; pelvic ultrasound scans to ascertain the state of the internal reproductive organs and so on.
+We love kids and having ‘Junior’ is always on the cards when considering marriage.
+It’s important to consider doing fertility tests to avoid surprises and some of the emotional stress associated with it.
+Test for both you and your partner because men are liable for up to half of all infertility cases.
+Fertility tests include seminal analysis, hormonal assay; pelvic ultrasound scans to ascertain the state of the internal reproductive organs.

-We’re still on the baby parade here and believe it’s important to ascertain both your genotypes beforehand to avoid having a child with the sickle cell disease.
-Sickle Cell disease is associated with a defect in the red blood cells and is a lifelong one – often resulting in serious illness.
+It’s important to ascertain both your genotypes beforehand to avoid having a child with sickle cell disease.
+Sickle Cell disease is associated with a defect in the red blood cells – often resulting in serious illness.
 If you’re of the AA genotype, there’s nothing to worry about but if you are AS, you are a carrier of the sickle cell gene and care must be taken to know if your partner isn’t AS too.
 If they are, there is a 50% chance of having a child that is of the SS genotype.